Vyral/dean-adler/_posts/2019-07-12-6-more-buyer-donts-of-the-home-loan-process.md

 {% include youtube.html %}

 Welcome to the second part of my two-part series detailing what homebuyers shouldn’t do during the loan process.
-As you’ll remember, I listed the first six homebuyer don’ts in the first part.
+As you’ll remember, I listed the first six homebuyer don’ts [in the first part](https://blog.deanadler.com/the-first-6-buyer-donts-of-the-home-loan-process.html){: target="_blank"}.
 Here are the final six to round out the complete list:&nbsp;

 **7\.
 Don’t apply for more credit.** You don’t want to open any more accounts or have any more inquiries to explain.
 The next time you’re at a department store and they offer another 10% off if you sign up for another credit card, just say no.&nbsp;